bisdn/bisdn.github.io/limitations_and_known_issues.md

 The Accton AS4630-54PE platform LEDs for the SFP interfaces are always stuck on white.

 # Resolved issues

+## No support for STP on bonded interfaces

+Affected versions: 3.5 - 4.4

+In releases prior to 4.5, the spanning tree protocols STP, RSTP and MSTP were not supported on bonded interfaces.

 ## DHCP packets not forwarded correctly